koriol/koriol.github.io/on_and_off.md

 Step 3: Provision the Identity & Enforce MFA
 Create the user in Entra ID, assign them to the group from Step 2, and enable Conditional Access (or Per-User MFA) to require a second factor on the first login.

-Thought Process: A "naked" password is a high-risk vulnerability.
+> A "naked" password is a high-risk vulnerability.
 By enforcing MFA at the point of creation, we ensure that the identity is protected before it ever touches company data.
 This satisfies IA-2 (Identification and Authentication) controls by requiring a non-cryptographic or cryptographic multi-factor authenticator.

 Success Criteria: User status shows "Enabled" and the "Authentication Methods" tab confirms MFA is required.